How much is your car worth?

 The GLB has .8 inches more rear headroom and .2 inches more rear legroom than the Rogue.

-A standard locking glovebox keeps your small valuables safer in the GLB.
+A standard locking glovebox (which can’t be accessed with the valet key) keeps your small valuables safer in the GLB.
 The Rogue doesn’t offer locking storage for small valuables.

 J.D.
 Power and Associates surveys of service recipients show that Mercedes service is better than Nissan.
 J.D.
 Power ranks Mercedes fifth in service department satisfaction.
 With a 38% lower rating, Nissan is ranked 17th.